argriffing/phyly/examples/Jukes.Cantor/README.md

-However if the branch lengths are large enough, it is possible that the derivative of the log likelihood with respect to the branch length is closer to zero than to any number representeable in double precision.
+However if the branch lengths are large enough, it is possible that the derivative of the log likelihood with respect to the branch length is closer to zero than to any positive number representeable in double precision.
 Because the numbers in the JSON output are double-precision approximations, the result in this case is uninformative even if it is computed without precision loss due to internal rounding or cancellation.